Generic Strategies for Chemical Space Exploration: Introduction

-Of course there exist several graph rewriting tools, see for example \cite{Fern10} for an overview.
-The areas of application include model checking and verification, proof representation, and modeling control flow of programs among many others.
+Several graph rewriting tools have become available in the recent past, see \cite{Fern10} for an overview.
+Application areas beyond chemistry include model checking and verification, proof representation, and modeling control flow of programs among many others.
 A strategy language to control the application of graph rewriting rules has been presented in \cite{Kirchner11} for PORGY \cite{Andrei11,Pinaud12}.
-In a chemical setting however, a strategy framework for exploring chemical spaces has very different needs.
-An application of a graph grammar rule might merge and split graphs, i.e., a strategy framework needs a chemically motivated component handling.
+A strategy framework for exploring chemical spaces has very different design goals from the properties desirable for applications within different areas of computer science.
+For instance, chemical graph grammar rule frequently merge or split graphs, since connected components correspond to individual molecules.
+Hence a chemically motivated component handling is required.
+The theoretically reachable chemical spaces can be infinite, e.g., when the rules and the starting material allow polymers to form.
+Exploration thus may not halt except due an enforced resource (size) limitation.
 Decisions on how to expand the space are usually heavily influenced by chemical properties or additional data sources.
-Furthermore, the goal of an analysis might also be motivated by a chemical question like the detection of chemical subspaces or finding specific chemical transformation patterns.
-The big need for a much more systematic exploration of chemical spaces has been identified also in chemistry and is discussed for example in \cite{Dow12}.
+Furthermore, the goal of an analysis might also be motivated by a chemical question such as the detection of chemical subspaces or the need to find specific chemical transformation patterns.

+In this paper different types of ``chemistries'' will be used to demonstrate the different aspects of the strategic construction framework for fractions of the chemical space.
+The Diels-Alder reaction \cite{Diels:1928}, a sigmatrope cycloaddition reaction between a conjugated diene and an alkene will serve as an example for a combinatorial complex chemical space emerging from a single reaction rule.
+The formose reaction \cite{Butlerov:1861}, which subsumes the formation of sugars from formaldehyde is used to explore the impact of changes in ``chemistry'' (i.e.\ the set of reaction rules) on the structure and complexity of the chemical space.
+HCN chemistry is used to illustrate how construction of chemical space can be biased with experimental data.

 The outline of the paper is as follows.
-The formal framework including the Double Pushout Approach is introduced in Section \ref{sec:ff}.
-In our chemical setting partial rule applications will be used which are described in Section \ref{sec:pr}.
-In Section \ref{sec:stra} general strategies will be introduced.
-In Section \ref{sec:imp} we will briefly comment on the implementation of the strategy framework.
-We will apply it to a complex chemical setting, namely the Diels-Alder reaction, and furthermore show results for an abstract graph rewriting problem in order to illustrate the concept of weakly connected subspaces.
-Results for these two settings are given in Section \ref{sec:res}, and we conclude with Section \ref{sec:con}.
+In the section ``Formal Framework'' we will present the underlying framework of graph transformation including the Double Pushout Approach.
+Secondly, in ``Transformation by Partial Rule Application'', we describe a method for efficient calculation of rule application.
+Thirdly, general strategies to explore chemical spaces will be introduced in the ``Strategies'' section.
+In the ``Results'' section we will apply our framework to several before-mentioned complex chemical settings.
+Finally a puzzle game will be used to illustrate the generality of our approaches.